Campaign for Excellence - Faculty of the Performing Arts

 The Giving Tree

-A beautiful tree will adorn one of the walls in New Mark Hall, whilst building work takes place in the Faculty.
-Once the redevelopment is complete the tree will move to its permanent home in the lobby of the Faculty building, allowing your generosity to be recognised.
+A beautiful tree now resides in the New Mark Hall, until the new Faculty is completed.
+The tree will then move to its permanent home in the lobby of the Faculty building, allowing your generosity to be recognised.

 • Rock – in recognition of significant donations (please contact the Campaign Office)